Dechiviel/Eye-Rest-Reminder/README.md

 # 20-20-20 Eye Rule Reminder

-A tiny background service that reminds you to follow the **20-20-20 rule** for eye strain: every 20 minutes, look at something **20 feet** away for **20 seconds**.
+A lightweight background service that reminds you to follow the **20-20-20 rule** for eye strain: every 20 minutes, look at something **20 feet** away for **20 seconds**.